SUGAR GLIDER/SUGAR BEARS BASICS

 Q: Do I have to trim their nails?
 You will need to trim their nails once every 3-4 weeks.
 Cork toys will help wear down their nails as well as our raptor wheels with the nail trimming inserts.
 It is important that you keep their nails trimmed so they do not get their feet caught in their pouches or fleece toys.

 Q: How do I give them a bath?
 Gliders are self-cleaning animals and do not need baths.
-Their fur is very densely packed so they do not get fleas or mites.
+Their fur is very densely packed, so they do not get fleas or mites.
 This fur density also makes them hypoallergenic pets.

 Q: How to bond?
 When you first get them home, let them settle into their cage for a few days.
 While you are waiting for them to get settled in to their surroundings, you can place a small piece of clothing with your scent in their cage to allow them to get used to your scent.
 Use a bonding pouch (pouch w/ zipper & mesh) to slowly get them used to you or try “tent time” (a tent or glider proof room where you can sit on the floor with your gliders and they will come out in their own.)
 Have treats and toys scattered around for tent time.